stechstudio/laravel-storage-connect/docs/storage-api.md

 Determines if the connection is disabled due to storage quota.

+### `isReady(): bool`

+Determines whether a connection has been setup, is currently enabled, and has storage space available.

+*This is the method you want to rely on to see if you can upload a file.*

 ### `getUserName(): string`

 Returns the registered user's name from the cloud storage account.